Dialysis is a rush.

 At least that's what I feel; let me expand upon my definition of rush to make this point.
 We've all heard athletes voice, after accomplishing some feat of daring, some variation of "What a rush!".
 Whether winning an Olympic gold medal with the fastest bobsled run on the luge, plunging down the face of an immense wall of water on a surfboard, bungee jumping, or skydiving out of a plane and free-falling prior to your chute deploying, I'm sure the sense of elation is the same.

 Anyone attempting such achievements would feel a surge of adrenalin during their trials.
 And my thinking is this: a swift barrage of endorphins would be certain to fire, producing an alteration of brain chemistry which would undoubtedly ignite a rapturous sense of physical and mental stimulation.
-From http://www.slang-dictionary.org we discover Rush, Australian slang, defined as strong feeling of exhilaration and pleasure felt after taking a narcotic or stimulant drug.
+From http://www.slang-dictionary.org we discover Rush, Australian slang, defined as a strong feeling of exhilaration and pleasure felt after taking a narcotic or stimulant drug.

 Maybe I'm just an adrenalin junkie.
 But I feel I'm safe in generalizing that our exposure to the modest tribulations we endure during turn-around are conducive to stimulating the body's fight or flight syndrome.
 They result in the end production of endorphins that benefit those who work, as well as those we treat.
 We all get our juices flowing.
 A hundred swift tasks, competently conducted, deservedly earn a rewarding glow of satisfaction.